ACADEMIC OPTIONS FOR SKI RACERS

 In 2017 AOA produced a 66-page document designed to;

-- Reference and provide information on academic institutions at the secondary level across Ontario which accommodate high performance athletes including ski racers.
+- Reference and provide information on academic institutions at the secondary level across Ontario which accommodates high-performance athletes including ski racers.

 - Reference and provide information on academic institutions at the post-secondary level across Canada which have ski racing programs.